 Probabilities of changing labour market status in all subsequent years.

-Income data for the self-employed is not available from the LFS.
-This means that income based labour market changes from the employee population are used as a proxy, i.e. if an employed borrower at the bottom of the income distribution has a greater chance of becoming unemployed compared to someone at the top, then a self-employed borrower at the bottom of the income distribution also has a greater chance of becoming unemployed compared to someone at the top.
+The income based labour market changes from the employee population are used as a proxy for the self employed, i.e. if an employed borrower at the bottom of the income distribution has a greater chance of becoming unemployed compared to someone at the top, then a self-employed borrower at the bottom of the income distribution also has a greater chance of becoming unemployed compared to someone at the top.

 4.3 Annual income in nominal terms